dji-sdk/Onboard-SDK/Onboard_API_Doc/en/StepToActivateOnboardSDK.md

-# Activation of the M100 flight platform
+# Activation Steps of the M100 flight platform
 This document aims to help developers to understand and quickly activate the M100 flight platform.

 >Note: Please remove the propellers from your M100 platform when following the steps.